mark-torres10/personal_website/_posts/machine_learning/2023-12-22-linear-regression-example.md

 ### Exploratory data

 Before we start doing any machine learning, we should take a look at the data that we have, so that we can get a general sense of what we're working with.
+The purpose of this exploration is twofold:

+1. Check the relationships that the features have with each other and with the output variable.
+Doing so will let us see if any of the features are correlated with each other as well as get an idea for how the features should correlate with the output variable.
+2. Determine which features to use in our model.

 We want to predict the `median_house_value` column, so let's pull that from our dataset and just see how it looks